Oak Point University: History

 In 2010, West Suburban College of Nursing became Resurrection University with a College of Nursing and a College of Health Sciences.
-The following year, Resurrection Health Care and Provena Health joined together to form Presence Health.
+The following year, Resurrection Health Care and Provena Health joined to form Presence Health.

-In 2012, Resurrection University and Concordia University Chicago reestablish the nursing degree program partnership and thee university moved to the campus of Saint Elizabeth Medical Center in the Wicker Park neighborhood of Chicago.
+In 2012, Resurrection University and Concordia University Chicago reestablish the nursing degree program partnership and the university moved to the campus of Saint Elizabeth Medical Center in the Wicker Park neighborhood of Chicago.

 In 2014, the College of Nursing celebrated its 100-year anniversary.

 2015: The Saint Francis School of Radiography (SFSOR), was merged with the university, which now offered a Bachelor of Science in Imaging Technology (B.S.I.T.) in the College of Health Sciences.
 The degree is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 2016: Dr. Therese Scanlan assumed the role of President for Resurrection University.

 2017: The university's Doctor of Nursing Practice program began in the fall semester.

 2018: In March, the affiliation between Resurrection University and Presence Health ended, and Presence Legacy Association became a member of Resurrection University.

 2021: Resurrection University became an independent university and changed its name to Oak Point University.

 2021: Oak Point University added a second campus in Oak Brook, Illinois.

 2021: The university added two new Master of Science in Nursing nurse practitioner/post-graduate certificate programs: Adult-Gerontology Acute Care (AGACNP) and Psychiatric-Mental Health (PMHNP).

 2024: The university abruptly announced plans to close at the end of the spring 2024 semester on April 19, three weeks before the end of said semester.
 Lewis University will help Oak Point University students complete their degrees.